monicahq/monica/readme.md

 $ docker-compose up
 ```

-### Use Docker directly to run with your own database
+#### Use Docker directly to run with your own database

 Use this process if you're a developer and want complete control over
-your MonicaHQ container.
+your Monica container.

 Edit `.env` again to set the `DB_*` variables to match your
 database.
 Then run: